Economy

 Share

-The relationship between educational level, socioeconomic level and variation in the demographic rate is well known.
-Along these lines, the International Institute for Applied Systems Analysis (IIASA) has published projections that relate its estimates of educational level and population growth.
-The exercise shows some interesting conclusions.
-The first is that, crossing both variables, the projections indicate that the world population ceiling will be lower than that projected by the United Nations.
+The relationship between educational attainment, socioeconomic status, and demographic variation is well known.
+Along these lines, the International Institute for Applied Systems Analysis (IIASA) has published projections linking its estimates of educational attainment and population growth.
+The exercise reveals some interesting conclusions.
+The first is that, when both variables are cross-referenced, the projections indicate that the global population ceiling will be lower than that projected by the United Nations.

-IIASA's projections also show that the world will be inhabited by people with increasing levels of education: by the end of this century virtually the entire population of the planet will have received some degree of education.
+IIASA projections also show that the world will be inhabited by people with increasingly higher levels of education: by the end of this century, virtually the entire population of the planet will have received some degree of education.
 The vast majority will have secondary or post-secondary education.
-This segment of the population, which numbered 700 million in 1970, will reach 7 billion by the end of the 21st century, a mass similar to the planet's current population.
+This segment of the population, which in 1970 numbered 700 million people, will reach 7 billion by the end of the 21st century, i.e., a mass similar to the current population of the planet.